ShahrearMSf/betterlinks/README.txt

 == Description ==

-Want to make your brand standout?
+Want to make your brand stand out?
 [BetterLinks](https://betterlinks.io/) brings you the chance to easily create, shorten and manage any URL to help you cross-promote your brands & products.
-With its aesthetic User Interface, you can shorten anything without breaking any sweat and track analytics to measure successful campaigns easily.
+With its intuitive & easy to understand user interface, you can - short any links, do split tests with dynamic redirects, check broken links, do split testing, monitor campaigns with UTM builder, manage user roles, examine click-through rates, create external links, track analytics, and much more without breaking any sweat to make each marketing campaigns successful.

 ## WHY YOU NEED BETTERLINKS 🔥